basshelal/AnimationVectorizer/notes.md

 ## TODO

-* tsconfig.json !!!

-* Figure out a way to grab every frame from a video (ffmpeg-extract-frames dependency may do this!)

 * (Meat & 'taters) Vectorization algorithm!
 At first use someone else's and improve and fix later

 * Define a spec for animated SVGs that is as smart as possible, allowing for the least possible data to be stored